 • Implementation of a new retention management system that will provide better early warning of students who may be struggling and then more effectively delivering services that support student success from enrollment to graduation.

 • Enhanced training for faculty advisors to equip them with evidence-based strategies for supporting the success of high-need students.

 “Taken together, we believe these initiatives will address White House and Lawrence goals to provide greater access to qualified students who might otherwise find a Lawrence education beyond their reach,” said Burstein.

 Lawrence University, "White House Cites Lawrence University as One of 100 Colleges Committed to Assisting Low-Income Students" (2014).
 Press Releases.
-Paper 139.
+139.